urho3d/urho3d/Readme.txt

 Run cmake_ios.sh.
 This generates an Xcode project named Urho3D.xcodeproj.

 Open the Xcode project and check the properties for the Urho3D project (topmost in the Project Navigator.)
-In Architectures -> Base SDK, choose your iOS SDK.
+In Architectures -> Base SDK, choose your iOS SDK (CMake would automatically select latest iOS when generating the Xcode project).
 In Code Signing, enter your developer identity as necessary.

 The Urho3D target will actually build the application bundle and copy resources